top of page

 • Keep Feet Dry: Dry your feet thoroughly after bathing, especially between the toes.

-• Wear Breathable Shoes: Opt for shoes made from materials that allow air to circulate, preventing moisture buildup.
+• Wear Breathable Shoes: Opt for shoes made from materials that allow air to circulate, preventing moisture build-up.

 • Use Antifungal Powder: Apply antifungal powder to your feet and shoes to reduce fungal growth.